MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 | [**UserActivityRequestManager**](/uwp/api/windows.applicationmodel.useractivities.useractivityrequestmanager) | Use the [**IUserActivityRequestManagerInterop**](/windows/win32/api/useractivityinterop/nn-useractivityinterop-iuseractivityrequestmanagerinterop) COM interface insead (in `useractivityinterop.h`). |
 | [**UIViewSettings**](/uwp/api/windows.ui.viewmanagement.uiviewsettings) | Use the [**IUIViewSettingsInterop**](/windows/win32/api/uiviewsettingsinterop/nn-uiviewsettingsinterop-iuiviewsettingsinterop) COM interface instead (in `uiviewsettingsinterop.h`). |

-The following classes are *not* supported in a desktop app because the APIs don't provide an alternative to their **GetForCurrentView** or **CreateForCurrentView** method.
+The following classes are *not* supported in desktop apps because the APIs don't provide an alternative to their **GetForCurrentView** or **CreateForCurrentView** method.
 The list might not be comprehensive.

 |  Class  |  Alternative APIs |
 |---------|-------------------|